-We have clearly defined our principles and requirements in terms of sustainability in our P Business Partner Code of conduct for sustainability.
-This represents the minimum requirements for our suppliers in terms of corporate ethics, climate and environmental protection, resource conservation as well as human rights and social standards.
+Business partner code of conduct for sustainability provides the framework and environmental protection, resource conservation as well as human rights and social standards.
 Recognition of the business partner code of conduct by our suppliers is the basic prerequisite for the establishment of a business relationship.
 The DRÄXLMAIER Group's global purchasing conditions also contain specific sustainability requirements that are binding for our suppliers.
 Here, too, respect for human rights is of particular importance.